 - Discharges authorized by a separate NPDES permit;

 - Discharges in compliance with instructions of an On-Scene-Coordinator pursuant to 40 CFR Part 300 or 33 CFR 153.10(e);

-- Water line flushing;

 - Landscape irrigation;

 - Diverted stream flows;

 - Rising ground waters;

 - Uncontaminated groundwater infiltration;

 - Uncontaminated pumped groundwater;

 - Discharges from potable water sources;

 - Foundation drains;

 - Air conditioning condensate;

 - Irrigation water;

 - Springs;

 - Water from crawl space pumps;

 - Footing drains;

 - Lawn watering;

 - Flows from riparian habitats and wetlands;

 - Dechlorinated swimming pool discharges;

 - Street wash water;

 - Power washing where no chemicals are used;

-- Individual residential car washing;
+- Roof drains;

+- Non-storm water discharges resulting from a spill which are the result of an unusual and severe weather event where reasonable and prudent measures have been taken to minimize the impact of such discharge;

-- Roof drains: and
+- Water line flushing; and

 - Discharges or flows from emergency firefighting required to prevent imminent threat to human health or severe property damage, provided that reasonable and prudent measures have been taken to minimize the impact of such discharges.

-1.4.3.
-Stormwater Discharges Associated with Industrial Activity.
+1.4.3 Stormwater Discharges Associated with Industrial Activity.